QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 :width: 100%
 ```

 At this point, the function is available for use within either the code or the REPL.
-You can get inline results by adding more code to the file and executing each line with `<Shift=Enter>`.
+You can get inline results by adding more code to the file and executing each line with `<Shift-Enter>`.

 ```{figure} /_static/figures/vscode_jl_function_2.png
 :width: 100%